Matteo-Pietro-Pillitteri/Computational-Intelligence/Quixo/README.md

     - _lambda_20_training_70_training_fitness_80_rules_14_initialsigma_0.35_final_0.08_random.pkl_

   - For Quixo_ES_alpha_beta.ipynb:
-    - _lambda_10_training_2_fitness_5_rules_14__highersigma_alphabeta.pkl
+    - _lambda_10_training_2_fitness_5_rules_14__highersigma_alphabeta.pkl_

 - **mc_agents** : it includes two trained dictionaries.
 One computed by our player starting as first and one as second.
 These files are in .rar format, **please unzip them**.

 All the pretrained files must be located in the same folder in which there is the correspondent algorithm.
-In the notebook files in which you have the possibility to test the algorithm with the pretrained configuration, **please pay attention to the path constant**.
+In the notebook files **please pay attention to the path constant**.

 ### MinMax
 The code in the file Quixo_Minmax.ipynb proposed an Agent able to take a move after exploring the tree game according to the minmax function.
 This is a recursive function which goal is to maximize the minumum of the reward.
 What does it means?
 In the MinMax algorithm the agent starts from the leaf ot the tree and goes up  maximizing and minimizing level by level.
-Since the agent is expecting that the opponent plays in an optimal way, it search the best move to apply by exploring the game tree.
+Since the agent is expecting that the opponent plays in an optimal way, it searches the best move to apply by exploring the game tree.
 The applied move is always the _best_move_ for our Agent in the worst possible scenario.
-Since the _branching factor_ is huge and the tree is very depth (with respect to more simple game such as _Tic_Tac_Toe_) we have to set a kind of _hard cut off_ for limiting the depth of the search at a certain level.
+Since the _branching factor_ is huge and the tree is very deep (with respect to more simple game such as _Tic_Tac_Toe_) we have to set a kind of _hard cut off_ for limiting the depth of the search at a certain level.
 In fact, we have like $1.7 * 10^{12}$ configurations.
 So the complexity grows and it is very time consuming exploring the whole tree.
 The _minimax()_ method is our main method that maximizes agent's reward and minimizes opponent's one.
 It is called by the _best_move()_ method that iterates through all possible moves, calculates their scores using the minimax function, and returns the move with the highest score.
-The condition stop is satisfied if it finds the terminal node that brings to a win or to a lose or if it reached a certain depth.
-When the game stop  a heuristic function is called and itreturns a value between -0.5 and +0.5 if it is evaluating an intermediate node, while it returns +1 if our Agent is the winner or -1 if the opponent wins.
+The condition stop is satisfied if it finds the terminal node that brings to a win or to a lose or if it reaches a predefined depth.
+When the game stop, a heuristic function is called and it returns a value between -0.5 and +0.5 if it is evaluating an intermediate node, while it returns +1 if our Agent is the winner or -1 if the opponent wins.
 The evaluation of an intermediate node is possible thanks to the longest_sequence function.

 - Overview of the evaluation function in terms of "reward":